 1: You Save on Gas and Time.

 Remember those days of wasting time driving between stores or calling them up to find which one had the cheapest prices?
 I know I certainly don’t do much of that anymore because shopping online makes this a breeze with a few mouse clicks- and I can do it from the comfort of my bed if I want.
+This 24/7 service is really the main reason why all businesses should have a commerce website to allow customers to purchase goods at any time.
+Anyone looking to securely accept payments through their site should also look into merchant account services too.

 2: Online Stores Learn and Improve by Analyzing their Visitors.
 Real Stores Usually Don’t.